The Differences Between Tamari Sauce and Soy Sauce?

 Which bottle should you pick up to add to your stir fry?

 I look at it the same way I look at my olive oil.
-If I have a very fruity and rich extra virgin olive oil, I am not going to use it as a frying oil since the complexity will just be lost when it is heated.
+If I have a very fruity and rich extra virgin olive oil, I will not use it as a frying oil since the complexity will be lost when it is heated.
 I save my less-flavorful oils (and oils with a higher smoke point) for frying.

-So, when the sauce is going to be the star of the show, as for a dipping sauce for sushi or a quick and easy sauce for noodles, I'd choose tamari.
+So, when the sauce will be the star of the show, as for a dipping sauce for sushi or a quick and easy sauce for noodles, I'd choose tamari.
 When you just need to add some salty flavor to a stir fry, reach for the bottle of soy sauce.

 Some of My Favorite Ingredients